sanskritick/indicscript/README.md

 ## Requirements

-IndicScript requires PHP 5.4.8 and up.
+IndicScript requires PHP 5.4.8 and up though its only been tested on PHP 7.
 PHP versions before 5.4.8 have a version of `mb_substr()` that is known to be [broken](http://us.php.net/ChangeLog-5.php).
 These versions will not work with IndicScript.

 ## Usage